A Geometric Theory for Hypergraph Matching: Completion of the transferral digraph.

 So $(A_3, A'_3)$ is a simple $(v_1, u_1)$-transferral of size at most $C_2$.
 Since $D_C(J, M)[V_i]$ and $D_C(J, M)[V_j]$ are each complete, we deduce that there exists a simple $(v,u)$-transferral of size at most $C_2 + 2C \leq C'$ for each $u \in V_i$ and $v \in V_j$.
 This holds for any $i,j$ such that $V_i$ and $V_j$ are both subsets of the same part $U$ of $\Part'$, so $D_{C'}(J, M)[U]$ is complete for each $U \in \Part'$. \endproof

 Combining Lemmas~\ref{make_rectuple_spanning_partite} and~\ref{complete_on_receiving} we obtain the following result.

-\begin{lemma} Suppose that $1/\ell' \ll 1/B,1/C, 1/\ell \ll \alpha \ll \gamma$.
+\begin{lemma} Suppose that $1/\ell' \ll 1/B,1/C, 1/\ell \ll \alpha, \gamma$.
 Let $\Part'$ be a partition of a set $V$ of size $n$ and $(J, M)$ be a matched $k$-graph on $V$ that is $\Part'$-proper and $(B, C)$-irreducible with respect to $\Part'$.
 Suppose that $\delta^+(D_\ell(J,M)[U]) \geq \gamma n$ for any $U \in \Part'$, and $L_\Part(J)$ is complete with respect to $\Part'$ for any partition $\Part$ of $V(J)$ into $d$ parts of size at least $(\gamma-\alpha)n$ that refines $\Part'$.
 Then $D_{\ell'}(J,M)[U]$ is complete for every $U \in \Part'$. \end{lemma}

-\section{Transferrals via the minimum degree sequence}
+\chapter{Transferrals via the minimum degree sequence}

-In the previous section we demonstrated how irreducibility and completeness of the edge lattice imply the existence of all possible simple transferrals.
-In this section we will obtain the same result in the minimum degree sequence settings of our main theorems.
+In the previous chapter we demonstrated how irreducibility and completeness of the edge lattice imply the existence of all possible simple transferrals.
+In this chapter we will obtain the same result in the minimum degree sequence settings of our main theorems.
 In fact we will work in the following setting that simultaneously generalises the partite and non-partite settings.